andreaglopez/andreaglopez/README.md

 ## Hi!
 It's Andrea 👋

-I'm a current junior at Rutgers University double majoring in Computer and Political Science.
-I am very interested in Data Science
+I'm a current senior at Rutgers University double majoring in Computer and Political Science.

-- ⚡ Fun fact: I love Marvel...ask me about my favorite character